code-rhapsodie/ezdataflow-bundle/README.md

 If you don't want to run a Dataflow periodically, you can add a single execution at the time and date that you want.

-Go to the eZ Dataflow admin UI and click on the "Oneshot" tabs.
+Go to the eZ Dataflow admin UI and click on the "Oneshot" tab.

 ![Oneshot list](src/Resources/doc/oneshot_list.jpg)